skr571999/notes/notes/nodejs.md

   - For the link which we have sended to the user we need to make a route for handle that mail click
   - When the user click to the link we have sended in the mail our route will handle it
   - In handling the route
-    - we will recieve the string through the url parameter and will match that string with the string we have stored in the database for that user
+    - we will receive the string through the url parameter and will match that string with the string we have stored in the database for that user
     - if both matches then we will set status verified for that user
 - Process of User(user's email) Verification using Email OTP